getodk/collect/docs/STATE.md

 * App stores data in flat files indexed in SQLite
 * Access to data in SQLite is done inconsistently through a mix of provider, helper and DAO objects
 * Raw access to database rows is favored over the use of domain objects
-* Settings for the app use (the now deprecated) Android's Preferences abstraction
+* Settings for the app use Android's Preferences abstraction
 * Material Components styles are used in some places but app still uses AppCompat theme
 * Dagger is used to inject "black box" objects such as Activity and in some other places but isn't set up in a particularly advanced way
 * Http is handled using OkHttp3 and https client abstractions are generally wrapped in Android's AsyncTask (and some Rx)